 The key to success when having something made is to be VERY specific about what you want.
 Don’t assume they know what you’re talking about.
 If you want it lined, say so.
 If you want a chunky zip, say so.
 Otherwise, you’re likely to end up with a leather onesie covered in rhinestones.
 I was really detailed when I spoke to the tailor and am really happy with everything I had made.

-The main thing to do in Hoi An is relax in one of the quaint local eateries for lunch or dinner and watch life roll by.
+We really enjoyed relaxing in a number of quaint local eateries.
+We perched ourselves near a window and simply watched life roll by.
 There are some amazing little spots to eat, we went off a few recommendations from friends but also ducked into places we liked the look of or had read about online.

 I recommend staying along the water somewhere, provided there isn’t a typhoon in progress, and hiring bicycles or scooters to get into the main town.
 Just be wary, there are certain times of the day when you are not allowed to ride your scooter through the main streets (yes, we learned that one the hard way).